geonetwork/core-geonetwork/es/es-dashboards/README.md

 ### Production Use

-Kibana can be installed from the debian files, and 7.3.2 is confirmed as working with Geonetwork 3.8.x.
+Kibana can be installed from the debian files:

+* 7.3.2 is confirmed as working with Geonetwork 3.8.x

 Set Kibana to start when the server starts up, using the instructions at https://www.elastic.co/guide/en/kibana/current/start-stop.html